Advent of Code 2016 - Day 5 - How About a Nice Game of Chess?

 Part 1

-We will begin by creating a small helper function which simplifies Python’s capabilities to hash values using MD5.
-Out-of-the-box you are required to perform some additional steps both before and after generating the hash to return the desired hexadecimal representation.
+We will begin by creating a small helper function that simplifies Python’s capabilities to hash values using MD5.
+Out-of-the-box, you are required to perform some additional steps both before and after generating the hash to return the desired hexadecimal representation.

 def md5(value):